 The children’s progress is monitored by daily observations by the teachers and the recording thereof.

 Children who are struggling to find purposeful work are carefully observed and monitored and clearly guided to be intrinsically motivated.
 The teachers continue to encourage; to find strengths and to present to children.
 Children may and can rest during their work cycle.

 If a child is not interested in an area of learning, how are they encouraged?

 The teacher tries to present that work in another way or through another area of learning or through the child’s own interests and strengths.

 Progress is tracked through observations of the children working or the completed work.
-This is then recorded on FACTS SIS/Bamboo.
+This is then recorded.
 Colleagues regularly collaborate around child development and progress.

 Prescribed workbooks are used to supplement the learning of first and second additional languages.
 Carefully chosen resource books are also available to the children.